bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/platform-security-compliance.md

 If you cannot find a tool from the above list and/or require specific information please contact the [platform services team](mailto:PlatformServicesTeam@gov.bc.ca).

-## Security and Privacy Impact Assessment requirements for applications
+## Security Assessment requirements for applications
 ........

 ## Platform Product Registry